CultivateHQ/cultivateHQ.com/source/posts/2018-11-15-elixir-nested-modules-imports-and-aliases.html.md

 end
 ```

-I can not find this documented anywhere but it may be worth knowing, especially if trying to figure out import or alias clashes.
+I can not find this behaviour documented anywhere but it may be worth knowing, especially if trying to figure out import or alias clashes.